 Encryption is one of the most common security tools.
 Encrypted data is hard to decode for hackers.Encrypted data is generally done for the incoming data as well as for outgoing data.

-Few of the reasons why it is important to follow the best practices for Big Data security is mentioned below :
+Some of the reasons why it is important to follow the best practices for Big Data security are mentioned below :

 - It boosts the security of non-relational data scores.